When i was a kid…

 milk glass vase

-It was an ordinary, nothing special dish with waves of rolling milk glass edges, a glossy whatnot sitting on an antique coffee table waiting for someone to send it flying to the hardwood floor.
+It was an ordinary, nothing special dish with waves of rolling milk glass edges and glossy whatnot sitting on an antique coffee table, waiting for someone to send it flying to the hardwood floor.
 My brother and I had pushed Mom to her limits that day.
 She was beyond

 For more stories and updates on book publication, subscribe to my newsletter!